kaneeec/dev-notes/README.md

   - Use inheritance only for substitutability
   - If object B _should be used anywhere object A is used_, use inheritance
   - If object B _uses object A_, use composition / delegation
+- Decouple using Dependency Inversion Principle
+  - Class should not depend on another class but they both should depend on an abstraction
+  - Use with caution, too much abstraction increases complexity

 # Dangerous people
 - Who don't follow instructions